 - Whether the homeowner had a reasonable explanation for the delay (travel, hidden damage, etc.)

 In practice, filing within a few days to a few weeks of discovering damage is generally safe.
-Filing six months or a year after a known storm event with no explanation for the delay is risky — even within a one-year suit-limitation window, the carrier can argue you violated the notice provision.
+Filing six months or a year after a known storm event with no explanation for the delay is risky — even within a one-year lawsuit-filing window, the carrier can argue you violated the notice provision.

 The "as soon as practicable" clock starts running when you reasonably should have known about the damage, not necessarily when the storm hit.
 If hail damage was hidden on a back-facing slope and you only discovered it when you climbed up to clean gutters six months later, that delayed discovery is usually defensible.
 But if a major storm hit your ZIP code, your neighbors filed claims, and you waited a year before deciding to look, the carrier has more grounds to challenge.